ErinRoseWebs/Expanded-Texture-Templates/README.md

 What's the *sounds* folder?
 This is a folder that contains many 1.16 sounds for MCreator v2020.5 and below. v2020.6/2021.1 has 1.16 support, and many sounds from 1.16.

+Addng custom content:
+Just create a folder with your name, and dump your templates in the same format as the Vanilla folder.
+CHECK TO MAKE SURE THERE ARE NO SIMILAR NAMES AS SOME FILES MIGHT GET OVERWRITTEN WHEN A USER DOWNLOADS THE PACK.

 *Contributors of the Vanilla branch are not associated with Mojang AB.
 All material shared within the Vanilla branch belongs to Mojang AB.*